odnols/Pula-Predios/README.md

 # PulaPredios
- Game in JS, JQuery, HTML & CSS, work in progress, always check the latest version ;)
+ Game in JS, HTML & CSS, work in progress, always check the latest version ;)